 During his federal case, John was allowed to remain at home on pretrial probation.
 He complied fully with the conditions of his release, completing a drug treatment program while continuing to work on the farm.
 He also cared for his wife, who, over the course of John’s case, was diagnosed with liver cancer.

 John admitted that he sold the red phosphorus and pled guilty to his charge of his conspiracy to possess with intent to distribute methamphetamine.
 The government estimated that the red phosphorus supplied by John could have produced nearly 8 kilograms of meth, triggering a mandatory minimum prison sentence of 10 years.
 Despite his limited role, John received a longer sentence than most of his codefendants.

-Though John’s judge could not go below the 10 year mandatory sentence, he allowed John to remain at home until January 2009, three months after he was sentenced, so that he could help his wife who was undergoing treatment for end stage liver cancer and hoping for a transplant.
-Unfortunately it wasn’t enough.
+Though John’s judge could not go below the 10 year mandatory sentence, he allowed John to remain at home until January 2009, three months after he was sentenced, so that he could help his wife who was undergoing treatment for end-stage liver cancer and hoping for a transplant.
+Unfortunately, it wasn’t enough.
 John’s wife passed away in June 2012, three and a half years after John started serving his 10 year sentence.
 John’s incarceration has been devastating for his elderly parents as well; unable to run the family dairy farm without John, they have been forced to sell off their cows after 40 years in the dairy business.

-The Facts: John Hise
+Name: John Hise

 Sentence: 10 years

 Offense: Conspiracy to possess with intent to distribute methamphetamine